- Dr Sam Spiegel

 -BA (Hons), Politics, Whitman College

-Sam is a Senior Lecturer in International Development at the School of Social and Political Science and Director of Research at the Centre of African Studies.
-Broadly speaking, his current work engages conceptual and methodological debates in political ecology and ecological economics internationally, with a focus on narratives and struggles in relation to resource extraction.
+Sam is an ESRC Future Research Leader Fellow and Senior Lecturer in International Development at the School of Social and Political Science.
+Broadly speaking, his current work engages conceptual and methodological debates in development studies, with a current focus on narratives and struggles in relation to migration, displacement, social marginalisation and collective mobilisation for social justice.

 Main Teaching Responsibilities